 Speaking to a mental health professional can help you manage your weight, as well your depression.
 They can help you understand and change unhealthy habits.

 In some cases, weight gain is a side effect of antidepressant medications.
 If you suspect your weight gain is caused by your medications, speak with your doctor.

 While it’s less common than weight gain, some people experience weight loss as a complication of depression.
 As a symptom of depression, you may lose your appetite and interest in eating.
 Getting help from a mental health professional, eating a well-balanced diet, and maintaining a healthy exercise routine can help you manage your weight.

-Another solution to weight loss might be switching antidepressants.
-Selective serotonin reuptake inhibitors (SSRIs) can help modulate brain activity and improve mood by regulating the level of the neurotransmitter serotonin, which also affects appetite.
-Improved serotonin levels can help improve appetite and thus lead to a healthier weight.
+In some cases, switching antidepressants may also help.
+Selective serotonin reuptake inhibitors (SSRIs) help modulate your brain activity and improve your mood by regulating your levels of serotonin, a neurotransmitter.
+Serotonin also affects your appetite.
+Improved serotonin levels can help improve your appetite.

 “Significant weight change is one of the most common symptoms of depression,” says Dr. Jacqueline Cleland, a licensed clinical psychologist who practices in Leesburg, Va.
 “Getting regular exercise and watching what you eat will help you maintain a healthy weight whether you take an antidepressant or not.”

 If you suspect you’re experiencing depression, make an appointment with your doctor.
 Discuss any symptoms or complications that you’ve developed, including weight gain or weight loss.
 They can help you develop an appropriate treatment plan.
 They may recommend lifestyle changes, medications, counseling, or other treatments.